New Student FAQ - Everything you need to know!

 Yes.
 If you show them your electronic card on the Edinburgh Napier App, they will be able to issue you with a student Ridacard.

-I have updated my term-time address in eStudent Records but it isn’t showing correctly in Photo Manager, what should I do?
+I have updated my contact address in eStudent Records but it isn’t showing correctly in Photo Manager, what should I do?

 It takes a few minutes for this update to reach Photo Manager.
 If this happens, please try again in 5 -10 minutes.

-I have a term-time address in student accommodation, but I won’t be at this address until after 6 September, should I get my card sent to my home address?
+I have a contact address in student accommodation, but I won’t be at this address until after 17 January, should I get my card sent to my home address?

 No, your card will be waiting for you when you arrive at your student accommodation.